Toric mirrors and test configurations: Introduction and main results

-Given this, we can state our result, which concerns the large volume limit, when $L$ is replaced by $k L$ for $k \gg 1$.
-It is conditional on a property of a certain cohomology intersection pairing attached to the LG potential, known as the stationary phase approximation, which we spell out in Section \ref{DFchSubSec}. \begin{thm} Fix a regular toric test configuration $(\cX, \cL)$ for the polarised toric manifold $(X, L)$.
-There exists a compactification $\barcT$ of the torus $\T$, endowed with a logarithmic connection $\nabla_{\cW_{\cX}(k\cL)}$ determined by the mirror Landau-Ginzburg potential $\cW_{\cX}(k\cL)$, with the property that, if the stationary phase approximation holds for $(\barcT, \nabla_{\cW_{\cX}(k\cL)})$ for $k\gg 1$ (see condition $\dagger$ in Section \ref{DFchSubSec}, in particular \eqref{MorseCondition}), then one can construct regular twisted toric test configurations for a compactification $X^{\vee}$ of the torus $\opT$,
+\begin{definition} We extend \eqref{DFMapsLocIntro} formally to $\DF(\cX, [\eta], [\xi])$, using the right hand side as a \emph{definition}, where $c_1(\cL)$, $c_1(\cN)$ are replaced by complex $(1, 1)$-forms $\eta$, $\xi$, with complex Hamiltonians $h_{\eta}$,$h_{\xi}$. \end{definition} Given this, we can state our first main result, which concerns the \emph{large volume limit}, when $L$ is replaced by $k L := L^{\otimes k}$ for $k \gg 1$.
+It is conditional on a property of a certain cohomology intersection pairing attached to the LG potential, known as the stationary phase formula, which we spell out in Section \ref{DFchSubSec}. \begin{thm} Fix a regular toric test configuration $(\cX, \cL)$ for the polarised toric manifold $(X, L)$.
+There exists a compactification $\barcT$ of the torus $\T$, endowed with a logarithmic connection $\nabla_{\cW_{\cX}(k\cL)}$ determined by the mirror Landau-Ginzburg potential $\cW_{\cX}(k\cL)$, with the property that, if the stationary phase formula holds for $(\barcT, \nabla_{\cW_{\cX}(k\cL)})$ for $k\gg 1$ (see condition $\dagger$ in Corollary \ref{FutakiToCohoIFCor}), then one can construct regular twisted toric test configurations for a compactification $X^{\vee}$ of the torus $\opT$,

 for complex $(1,1)$-classes $[\eta^i_k]$, $[\xi^i_k]$ (without semipositivity conditions), such that their formal Donaldson-Futaki invariants are well-defined and satisfy